aliaksharbachou/swapi-learn-java-react/README.md

 yarn dev
 ```

-3) Then deploy your app to the GitHub pages. <https://pages.github.com/>
+3) Resolve eslint errors.
-4) Resolve eslint errors.
+4) Then deploy your app to the GitHub pages. <https://pages.github.com/>
-5) Install MUI and @emotion
+5) Install MUI and @emotion.